dallagi/hide-imports-mode/README.md

 - Automatically shows imports when your cursor is within the import region.
 - Configurable auto-hide timer that hides imports after a delay when cursor exits the region.
 - Independent timers for multiple import blocks - each region hides after its own delay.
-- Provides a toggle function to manually show/hide imports.

 ## Demo